jennalc/jennalc.github.io/docs/_posts/2021-01-24-navigating-terminology-differences-between-RTC-and-GitHub.md

 layout: post
 author: Jenna Lau-Caruso
 title: "Navigating Terminology Differences Between RTC and GitHub"
+description: "Examining the different spoken languages used to refer to similar source code concepts in Rational Team Concert and GitHub."
 ---

 Having spent many years using Rational Team Concert (RTC) for all of my source control needs, I have recently dipped my toe into the GitHub world.